Skip to main content

 JD Morgan

-JD Morgan is a human resource leader with a strong foundation in finance and operations; he brings a strategic and data-driven approach to HR leadership.
-Mr. Morgan oversees the full spectrum of human capital functions—ranging from talent acquisition and employee engagement to organizational development and compliance.
+JD Morgan is a human resources leader with a strong foundation in finance and operations; he brings a strategic and data-driven approach to HR leadership.
+Mr. Morgan oversees the full spectrum of human capital functions — ranging from talent acquisition and employee engagement to organizational development and compliance.
 He is a trusted advisor to executive leadership, aligning HR strategy with broader business objectives to drive performance, culture, and growth.

 Mr. Morgan holds a bachelor of business administration in finance from the University of Georgia, where he served on the executive board of Lambda Chi Alpha fraternity.
 Backed by a blend of frontline leadership, analytical rigor, and strategic HR vision, he thrives in fast-paced, growth-oriented environments where people and performance go hand in hand.